jonaseberle/euroscope-afv-wine/README.md

 ./euroscope-afv-wine_install.sh --help

 # .. and execute it
-# current recommendation: only install EuroScope, use VECTOR audio (https://github.com/pierr3/VectorAudio)
-# for audio:
 ./euroscope-afv-wine_install.sh --euroscope

-# it does some checks and asks you for confirmation before starting the installation
 ```

-... expect around 15min until the installation is finished.
-If everything worked ok, you will be able to start EuroScope
-and Audio for VATSIM via your usual applications menu.

 You'll find your configured "Documents" directory (`xdg-user-dir DOCUMENTS`) labelled "Documents" in the Windows file
 browsers, too.
 This can be adjusted with `winecfg`.
 EuroScope expects its settings files at `"Documents"/EuroScope`.